ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: voltage_level_autorange

     Specifies whether NI-DCPower automatically selects the voltage level range based on the desired voltage level  for the specified channel(s).
-    If you set this attribute to NIDCPOWER_VAL_ON, NI-DCPower ignores any changes you make to the  NIDCPOWER_ATTR_VOLTAGE_LEVEL_RANGE attribute.
-If you change the NIDCPOWER_ATTR_VOLTAGE_LEVEL_AUTORANGE attribute from  NIDCPOWER_VAL_ON to NIDCPOWER_VAL_OFF, NI-DCPower retains the last value the NIDCPOWER_ATTR_VOLTAGE_LEVEL_RANGE  attribute was set to (or the default value if the attribute was never set) and uses that value as  the voltage level range.
+    If you set this attribute to :py:data:`~nidcpower.AutoZero.ON`, NI-DCPower ignores any changes you make to the  :py:data:`nidcpower.Session.voltage_level_range` attribute.
+If you change the :py:data:`nidcpower.Session.voltage_level_autorange` attribute from  :py:data:`~nidcpower.AutoZero.ON` to :py:data:`~nidcpower.AutoZero.OFF`, NI-DCPower retains the last value the :py:data:`nidcpower.Session.voltage_level_range`  attribute was set to (or the default value if the attribute was never set) and uses that value as  the voltage level range.
-    Query the NIDCPOWER_ATTR_VOLTAGE_LEVEL_RANGE attribute by using the niDCPower_GetAttributeViInt32 function for  information about which range NI-DCPower automatically selects.
+    Query the :py:data:`nidcpower.Session.voltage_level_range` attribute by using the :py:meth:`nidcpower.Session._get_attribute_vi_int32` function for  information about which range NI-DCPower automatically selects.
-    The NIDCPOWER_ATTR_VOLTAGE_LEVEL_AUTORANGE attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute  is set to NIDCPOWER_VAL_DC_VOLTAGE.
+    The :py:data:`nidcpower.Session.voltage_level_autorange` attribute is applicable only if the :py:data:`nidcpower.Session.output_function` attribute  is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
-    Default Value: NIDCPOWER_VAL_OFF
+    Default Value: :py:data:`~nidcpower.AutoZero.OFF`